Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 In any case, Copernicus is honoured as the epitome of Polish genius, and he has been given this fine experimental centre here in the heart of Warsaw, an excursion that should especially delight the teen members of your family.
 The site contains workshops, laboratories, theatres and lots of other things, and you can touch just about anything!
 The Copernicus Centre is a popular destination and often sold out.
 It is recommended to buy tickets in advance through the Centre’s website.

-The garden on the roof of the University Library
+A fairy tale garden on the roof of the University Library

 Address Stawki 66.
 (10 minutes from Metro Centrum Nauki Kopernik).